 When algae are much faster to adapt to low-level CO2 than plants, the problem will come; CO2 aquarium is unstable.
 So every time your CO2 aquarium level is changing, algae have a chance to outcompete the plants.

-All tanks are different, so it’s difficult to tell how much is enough.
+All tanks are different, so it’s difficult to tell how much CO2 in Aquariums is enough.
 As a rule of thumb, tanks with less than 2 watts per gallon usually don’t need additional CO2.
 Your fishes will take care of that.

 With more light, fish alone won’t produce enough so this is where CO2 injection comes into play.
 Most aquarists have to say that 20-30ppm is the optimum CO2 level for tanks with more than 2 watts per gallon.